 There’s nothin’ like a Dame Elizabeth Taylor Performance…

-X Y and Zee Trailer, A Stolen Paradise, http://www.youtube.com
+X Y and Zee Trailer, A Stolen Paradise and photos from Columbia Pictures

-So lets go back to the swinging seventies with X, Y and Zee (1972) (also known as Zee & Co) with the lovely Elizabeth Taylor, Michael Caine and Susannah York.
-Having seen the trailer for this movie, I’d added it to the to watch pile a while back.
-I was intrigued at the casting with Caine’s character the centre of a love triangle with a glamorous looking Elizabeth Taylor as the wife and Seventies British totty Susannah York as the mistress.
+Lets go back to the swinging seventies with X, Y and Zee (1972) (also known as Zee & Co) starring the lovely Elizabeth Taylor, Michael Caine and Susannah York.
+I’d seen the trailer for this movie and then added it to the to watch pile.
+I was intrigued at the casting with Caine’s character the centre of a love triangle.
+This with a glamorous looking Elizabeth Taylor as his wife and Seventies British totty Susannah York as his mistress.

 bad the guilty pleasures, such as The Swarm (1978) and The Hand (1981).
 In fact, I love Caine so much that I’m holding a blogathon celebrating his illustrious career with all things and films this March.
 So in a wee shameless plug, CLICK HERE for more details.